Carlos Salcido: International career

 Salcido debuted with Mexico 8 September 2004 in a 2006 world cup qualifying match against Trinidad and Tobago, he soon established himself with the number 3 shirt as the national sides first choice left back.
 He has gone on to appear in several international competitions with Mexico.
 In 2005, he played in the Confederations Cup in Germany, helping the national team to a fourth-place finish, where he appeared as a starter in all five matches.
 During a semi-final match against Argentina, Salcido scored a goal in extra time.
 He recovered the ball in the Mexican area, dribbled it past three defenders while going the entire length of the pitch, then scored after the shot fooled keeper Germán Lux when it bounced off Fabricio Coloccini.

 Salcido was included in the 24-man squad selected on 2 April 2006, by head coach Ricardo Lavolpe, to play for the national team in the 2006 FIFA World Cup.
 Salcido played all four matches during the 2006 FIFA World Cup in Germany.

 Salcido was called up by former Mexico national footballer now manager Hugo Sánchez for the 2007 Gold Cup.
 He announced that he would not participate in the 2007 Copa America with the team because he needed rest.
 He played in the final of the Gold Cup, where Mexico finished runner-up against rivals the United States.
 He was included in the tournament's All-Tournament Team.

 Salcido played all four games at the 2010 World Cup in South Africa.

 Salcido was one of the three over age players selected for the 2012 Summer Olympics.
 He won the gold medal with the Olympic team.

 Salcido's inclusion into Mexico's 2014 FIFA World Cup roster was a surprise to the player and to analysts alike.
 He made his only start during the knockout stage against the Netherlands replacing the suspended José Juan Vázquez.

 Salcido announced his retirement from international football on 29 August 2014.

 Post playing career

+In October 2017, the creation of the Asociación Mexicana de Futbolistas (Mexican Footballers Association) was announced, with Salcido serving as co-president alongside Oribe Peralta.

 In May 2020, he was named as the first president of the Liga de Balompié Mexicano.
 Following various issues that plagued the first season, he resigned in January 2021.
 A month following his departure, he presented a project for a new football league, named Liga Top.

+In July 2024, he began his career as a manager when he was named the new coach of Halcones F.C., a team that plays in the third tier of Mexican football.
+Salcido parted ways with Halcones in November.